AbdullahElmasry/BorealOS/README.md

 <img src=".assets/fluid.svg" alt="Fluid Linux logo" width="180" align="right">

-BorealOS is a Alpine-based desktop Linux distribution for x86_64 systems.
-It aims to provide a clean Alpine experience without the usual systemd setup using <a href="https://github.com/m4rn-progs/aurorad.git">aurorad</a> which keeps the compatibility of systemd but removes the unnecessary and hated features.
+BorealOS is a Debian-based desktop Linux distribution for x86_64 systems.
+It aims to provide a clean Debian experience without the usual systemd setup using <a href="https://github.com/m4rn-progs/aurorad.git">aurorad</a> which keeps the compatibility of systemd but removes the unnecessary and hated features.

 ---